Dr. Susan G. Williams

 Most Inspirational Professor, Jack C. Massey Graduate School of Business, Belmont University.
 (2004)

-Dr. Susan Williams is a professor of management in The Jack C. Massey Graduate School of Business.
-Her teaching interests include negotiation, decision making, continuous improvement, and strategic thinking.
-Dr. Williams came to Belmont in 1989 and has served the university in several capacities, most recently as Vice President of Administration and Planning before returning to the classroom full-time in 2001.
-She holds B.S. and M.A. degrees from East Tennessee State University; her Ph.D. is from the University of Georgia.
+BIOGRAPHYDr.
+Susan Williams is Professor Emerita of Management in The Jack C. Massey Graduate School of Business.
+Her teaching interests include negotiation, business narrative, continuous improvement, and strategic thinking.
+Dr. Williams came to Belmont in 1989 and has served the university in several capacities, most recently as Vice President for Administration and Planning before returning to the classroom full-time.

-After receiving her Ph.D., Dr. Williams taught at in the University of Georgia system and at East Tennessee State University.
-She had been a business owner and entrepreneur in Nashville for several years before coming to Belmont.
+After receiving her Ph.D. from the University of Georgia, Susan taught in the University of Georgia system and at East Tennessee State University.
+She was a business owner and entrepreneur in Nashville for several years before she came to Belmont.

-In her tenure at Belmont University, Williams has been named Most Inspirational Professor by many Massey Graduate School of Business graduating classes.
+Dr. Williams was the 2009 recipient of the Ned R. McWherter State Leadership Award presented by the Tennessee Center for Performance Excellence.
+In her teaching tenure at Belmont University, Williams was named Most Inspirational Professor by 15 Massey Graduate School of Business graduating classes.